Toebes, Prof. Brigit

-Brigit Toebes (1969) studied law in Utrecht, where she obtained her PhD in 1998 at the Netherlands Institute of Human Rights.
-She subsequently worked as a legal researcher at the T.M.C.
-Asser Institute, the Netherlands Council of State in The Hague, and as a lecturer in Copenhagen and at the University of Aberdeen.
+Brigit Toebes is a Professor of Health Law in a Global Context and scientific director of the Aletta Jacobs School of Public Health.
+She studied law in Utrecht, where she obtained her PhD in 1998 at the Netherlands Institute of Human Rights.
 In 2012 she joined the Department of International Law of the University of Groningen, where she was appointed Associate Professor and Rosalind Franklin Fellow in 2013.
 She is also a legal advisor to the World Health Organization.

 Toebes specializes in public international law, human rights law and health law.
 Her research focuses on the role that international law can play in addressing a range global health concerns.
 To facilitate this aim, she is involved in the design and definition of international health law, a new branch of public international law.
-She recently set up Global Health Law Groningen.
+At the University of Groningen she set up Global Health Law Groningen.

 Previously in the news